Health

 - Children’s Attachment: Attachment in Children and Young People who are Adopted from Care, in Care or at High Risk of Going into Care NICE Guidelines [NG26]

 You should be provided with a young person’s basic medical history when they are placed with you.
-If it is an emergency placement, this should happen as soon as possible.
+If it is a young person comes to live with you as part of an emergency, this should happen as soon as possible.
 As much information as possible needs to be understood about the young person’s health especially where the young person has health or behavioural needs that potentially pose a risk to themselves, you and others.
-Any issues should be fully shared with you, together with an understanding as to what support you will receive as a result.
+Any issues should be fully shared with you, together with an understanding of what support you will receive as a result.

 Information should be given about any allergies.
 See also First Aid and Medication and Health and Safety.

-A young person will have a Health Care Assessment which forms the Health Care Plan.
-If the young person does not have one, the social worker should arrange an assessment so that a plan can be drawn up and available for the young person’s s first Looked After Review which will take place within 20 working days.
+A young person will have a Health Care Assessment, which forms the Health Care Plan.
+If the young person does not have one, the social worker should arrange an assessment so that a plan can be drawn up and available for the young person’s first Child in Care Review, which will take place within 20 working days.

 The Health Care Assessment happens at particular times:

-- The first Assessment must be done before the first placement or, if not possible, before the young person’s first Looked After Review (unless one has been done within the previous 3 months);
+- The first assessment must be done before the first placement or, if not possible, before the young person’s first Child in Care Review (unless one has been done within the previous 3 months);

 - Further Health Care Assessments should occur at least annually.